boxed/kodare.net/_posts/2020-05-19-python-is-slow-does-not-have-to-be.markdown

 * pip: at least cache some results!
 I should be able to run "pip install -r requirements.txt" before every command I execute and not notice it
 * virtualenv: I haven't looked into this, but it seems like writing 1218 files totalling 11.6MB should be possible to speed up, or avoid doing some of that work
 * Write benchmarks: this is maybe the simplest.
 You can benchmark tools against comparable tools for other languages for example.
 We should at least know if we are a hundred times slower than for example java.

+## UPDATE:

+Turns out the virtualenv guys were already on top of this!
+Version 20 now takes 0.8s to do the same thing as before took 6.4.
+The virtualenv team deserves high praise for this!